VandersonAssis/node-express-web-server/README.md

 # Weather Server
-This project is just a test I did to lear node.js with express.js, handlebars, routes and some more.
+This project is just a test I did to learn node.js with express.js, handlebars, routes and some more.

 #### Developer Info
 Name: Vanderson Assis